OSC/openondemand.org/Testimonials.md

 %}

+{% include quote.html
+   content="OnDemand makes our efforts and computing resources significantly more valuable, and enables us to reach new communities of users." cite="John McGee, UNC Chapel Hill"
+%}

 # Publications Mentioning Open OnDemand
 * "Your browser is the supercomputer: On Demand is a no-tears shortcut to research-computing" [UAB Reporter](https://www.uab.edu/reporter/resources/tools-technology/item/8749)